Table of Contents

 Extra-intestinal manifestations of celiac disease are:

-- Anemia is the most common presentation in older children and adolescents due to iron, folate or vitamin B12 deficiency.
-The iron deficiency anemia is resistant to oral iron therapy.
+- Anemia is the most common presentation in older children and adolescents due to iron, folate or vitamin B12 deficiency. iron-deficiency anemia is resistant to oral iron therapy.

 - Skin rash or dermatitis herpetiformis